weibeld/terraform-aws-kubeadm/examples/ex4-multiple-clusters/README.md

 ## Note

-At the moment (Terraform 0.12), [work seems to be underway](https://github.com/hashicorp/terraform/issues/17519) to implement the `count` and `for_each` meta-arguments for modules in Terraform 0.13.
+At the moment (Terraform 0.12), [work seems to be underway for Terraform 0.13](https://github.com/hashicorp/terraform/issues/17519) to implement the `count` and `for_each` meta-arguments for modules.
 This feature will allow determining the number of times a module is invoked dynamically.

 For this example, this means that the number of clusters to create could be dynamically determined by the user through a variable (rather than the number of clusters being hardcoded in the configuration, as its presently the case).

-Thus, when this feature will be released, this example can be rewritten to use the `count` meta-argument in the module invocation.
+Thus, when this feature will be released, this example can be rewritten to use the `count` meta-argument when invoking the kubeadm module.